telatin/seqfu2/docs/tools/cat.md

-  --add-gc               Add 'gc=%GC' to the comments --add-initial-gc       Add 'original_gc=%GC' to the comments --add-name             Add 'original_name=INITIAL_NAME' to the comments
+  --add-gc               Add 'gc=%GC' to the comments --add-initial-gc       Add 'original_gc=%GC' to the comments --add-name             Add 'original_name=INITIAL_NAME' to the comments --add-ee               Add 'ee=EXPECTED_ERROR' to the comments --add-initial-ee       Add 'original_ee=EXPECTED_ERROR' to the comments

 Filtering:
-  -m, --min-len INT      Discard sequences shorter than INT [default: 1] -x, --max-len INT      Discard sequences longer than INT, 0 to ignore [default: 0] --trim-front INT       Trim INT base from the start of the sequence [default: 0] --trim-tail INT        Trim INT base from the end of the sequence [default: 0] --truncate INT         Keep only the first INT bases, 0 to ignore  [default: 0]
+  -n, --max-ns INT       Discard sequences with more than INT Ns [default: -1] -m, --min-len INT      Discard sequences shorter than INT [default: 1] -x, --max-len INT      Discard sequences longer than INT, 0 to ignore [default: 0] --max-ee FLOAT         Discard sequences with higher than FLOAT expected error [default: -1.0] --trim-front INT       Trim INT base from the start of the sequence [default: 0] --trim-tail INT        Trim INT base from the end of the sequence [default: 0] --truncate INT         Keep only the first INT bases, 0 to ignore  [default: 0]